 Our furniture and home stores offer the perfect solution for students, first time buyers and savvy shoppers seeking affordable home wares, with sofas from £95 and wardrobes from £40.

-Sarah Akwisombe homeware bargains, or create your own home look with Sharp & Simpson's footstool upholstery guide.
+Get inspired with Sarah Akwisombe homeware bargains, or create your own home look with Sharp & Simpson's footstool upholstery guide.